March 3rd is Employee Appreciation Day! If you’ve hired anyone, whether it’s a gig worker, contract worker, or a more permanent employee, you know ho

 Celebrate Their Birthday

-Some people don’t celebrate their birthdays for religious reasons or otherwise and that’s fine.
-If your gig worker, contractor, or employee does celebrate their birthday then do something special.
-You could send them a personalized birthday card, a gift card, a gift, anything that makes sense for you both.
+Some people don’t celebrate their birthdays for religious reasons or otherwise, and that’s fine.
+If your gig worker, contractor, or employee does celebrate their birthday, then do something special.
+You could send them a personalized birthday card, a gift card, a gift, or anything that makes sense for you both.

 How Not to Treat Your Employees

-You can provide some benefits for your employee but you’re treating them terribly, then you’re going to have a problem.
+You can provide some benefits for your employee, but if you’re treating them terribly, then you’re going to have a problem.
 Here are some ways not to treat your employees.

 Don’t Forget Your Manners

 The people who work with you and for you are human beings first.
 Say please and thank you.
 Don’t speak to them disrespectfully.
-A good rule of thumb is to treat people in a way that you’d like to be treated.
+A good rule of thumb is to treat people the way you’d like to be treated.